COUNCIL MEETING MINUTES – Special Meeting February 25 2025

 Michelle Perry- CAO

-2. Declaration of Conflict of Interest: No one declared a conflict of interest.
+2. Declaration of Conflict of Interest: Councillor MacAusland declared a conflict of Interest in 6f -Pay Committee

-3. MAINTENANCE REPORT: Monty MacAusland gave the following report:.
-Spring clean up will be started as soon as the ground is dry enough.
+3. MAINTENANCE REPORT: Monty MacAusland gave the following report: Everything is going well

-THAT the minutes for March 14th, and Special Meeting on March 28th, 2023 be approved as presented.
+THAT the minutes for the Monthly Meeting January 14th, 2025, be approved as presented.

 5. BUSINESS ARISING: